HoneyRoasted/Jype/README.md

     implementation 'com.github.HoneyRoasted:Jype:Version'
 }
 ```
-Additionally, JavaType is continuously built with [GitHub actions](https://github.com/HoneyRoasted/Jype/actions).
+Additionally, Jype is continuously built with [GitHub actions](https://github.com/HoneyRoasted/Jype/actions).
 You
 may also download the repository and build from source using the `build.sh` script.